-Research Tools and Instruments – Category 3
+Research Tools and Instruments

 |How to Apply||See below|

 Note: This program is intended for university researchers.
-College researchers should apply to the College and Community Innovation Program Applied Research Tools and Instruments Grants.
+College researchers should apply to the College and Community Innovation Program – Applied Research Tools and Instruments Grants.

 Research Tools and Instruments (RTI) grants foster and enhance the discovery, innovation and training capability of university researchers in the natural sciences and engineering by supporting the purchase of research equipment and installations.

-RTI grants must be used only to purchase the specific type of equipment for which the grant was awarded.
+RTI grants must be used to purchase only the specific type of equipment for which the grant was awarded.
 Grantees who wish to purchase equipment different from that specified in the application must obtain written permission from NSERC prior to its purchase.
 Grantees may, however, buy a model different from that requested in the application without prior NSERC approval.

-NSERC will only accept applications for equipment that is purchased after the application deadline.
-All applications are reviewed on a competitive basis.
+NSERC will accept only applications for equipment that is purchased after the application deadline.
 Grantees should explore all possible avenues with the institution to cover the cost of equipment that is purchased before the application deadline (refer to the paragraph on Residual Balances in Agency Accounts under Administrative Matters in the Financial Administration section of the Program Guide for Professors).